Card scheme: Payment gateway

 A payment gateway is a key party, responsible for online transactions, passing card data from consumer to merchant, and to a relevant bank through the card scheme.
 The process usually takes place at POS terminals in retail locations, or by means of online payment services for websites.
 A payment gateway imparts whether the charge has been processed by the cardholder's bank and moves it further for settlement.

 Fees

 Card scheme fees are the expenses that are paid by acquiring banks, which, on the other hand, charge merchants through transaction fees.
 Card scheme fees are not openly uncovered, and no outside parties knows the genuine figure.

 Those fees might incorporate quite a few charges, some of which are - fixed or transaction fees, unrelated to the individual payment.
 Factors, such as the card type, payment method, and geographic area might influence the variable fees.

 Interchange fees

 Interchange fees (or trade fees) are transaction charges that the acquiring bank pays when a payment is being processed via debit or credit card.
-The expenses are paid to issuing bank and cover costs, such as processing fees, bad debt, and charges due to risk and potential fraudulent activities.
+The expenses are paid to the issuing bank and cover costs, such as processing fees, bad debt, and charges due to risk and potential fraudulent activities.